VLoegler/GenomeAssemblyTools/README.md

 * Reorder contigs based on a reference genome.
 Usefull to have a clean diagonal when plotting against the reference.

 **renameContigs.py**
-* Rename contigs based on a reference genome (work in progress).
+* Rename contigs based on a reference genome.

 ## Genome assembly filtering
 **filterContigSize.py**